2. ADCS#

 and press Revoke certificate.

-You can follow the status of the revocation in the event log on the detail page.
+You can follow the status of the revocation by looking under the metadata or the event log on the detail page of the certificate.

 Danger